-1.0 PURPOSE
+1. PURPOSE

-1.1 The policies and procedures governing the receipt and resolution of protests in connection with an Invitation for Bid (IFB) or Request for Proposal (RFP) are outlined below.
-This procedure is applicable to all IFBs or RFPs
+a.
+The policies and procedures governing the receipt and resolution of protests in connection with an Invitation for Bid (IFB) or Request for Proposal (RFP) are outlined below.
+This procedure is applicable to all IFBs or RFPs.

-2.0 DEFINITIONS
+2. DEFINITIONS

-2.1 "Interested Party" means any bidders/proposers.

-2.2 "days" means business days.

-2.3 "Filed" means the date of receipt by The Office of the Executive Director or his/her designee.

-2.4 "Federal/State Law or Regulation" means any valid requirement imposed by Federal, State, or other Statute or regulation.

-2.5 "Presumptive Contractor" means the bidder/proposer that is in line for award of the contract in the event that the protest is denied.

-2.6 "Protestant" is an Interested Party who is aggrieved in connection with the solicitation or award of a contract and who files a protest.
+- a.
+"Interested Party" means any bidders/proposers. - b.
+"Days" means business days. - c.
+"Filed" means the date of receipt by The Office of the Executive Director or his/her designee. - d.
+"Federal/State Law or Regulation" means any valid requirement imposed by Federal, State, or other Statute or regulation. - e.
+"Presumptive Contractor" means the bidder/proposer that is in line for award of the contract in the event that the protest is denied. - f.
+"Protestant" is an Interested Party who is aggrieved in connection with the solicitation or award of a contract and who files a protest.

-3.0 TYPES OF PROTESTS/ TIME LIMITS
+3. TYPES OF PROTESTS/TIME LIMITS

-3.1 Pre-Bid/Proposal Protest is based upon alleged restrictive specifications or alleged improprieties in LANTA's procurement process.
-A Protestant must file a pre-bid/ proposal protest no later than five (5) days prior to bid opening date by 4:30 p.m.
+- a.
+Pre-Bid/Proposal Protest is based upon alleged restrictive specifications or alleged improprieties in LANTA's procurement process.
+A Protestant must file a pre-bid/proposal protest no later than five (5) days prior to bid opening date by 4:30 p.m.
 Allentown, Pennsylvania prevailing time.

-3.2 Pre-Award Protest is based upon alleged improprieties of a Bid/Proposal.
-A Protestant must file a pre-award protest no later than five (5) days after the Protestant knows or should have known of the facts giving rise thereto by 4:30 p.m.
-Allentown, Pennsylvania prevailing time.

-3.3Post-Award Protest is based upon the award of a contract.
+The failure to file a timely pre-bid protest of specification contents is a waiver of any dispute of the bid contents. - b.
+Pre-Award Protest is based upon alleged improprieties of a Bid/Proposal.
+A Protestant must file a pre-award protest no later than five (5) days, after the Protestant knows or should have known of the facts giving rise thereto, by 4:30 p.m.
+Allentown, Pennsylvania prevailing time. - c.
+Post-Award Protest is based upon the award of a contract.
 A Protestant must file a post-award protest no later than five (5) days after the notification to the unsuccessful firms of LANTA's intent to award, or no later than five (5) days after an unsuccessful firm becomes aware of LANTA's intent to award a contract, whichever comes first, by 4:30 p.m.
 Allentown, Pennsylvania prevailing time.

-4.0 CONTENTS OF PROTEST
+4. CONTENTS OF PROTEST

-4.1 Protests must be in writing, and filed directly with the Office of the Executive Director at: Executive DirectorLehigh and Northampton Transportation Authority1060 Lehigh StreetAllentown, PA 18103 and must contain the following information:
+a.
+Protests must be in writing, and filed directly with the Office of the Executive Director at:

+Executive Director

+Lehigh and Northampton Transportation Authority